shahedpy/networking/README.md

 - Core services — ISPs often provide DNS resolvers, DHCP servers, and other gateway services for customers, and help with IPv6 migration.

 These roles make ISPs a critical point of contact for both address allocation and operational support on the public Internet.

+## Routing Protocols

+This README includes a short summary of routing concepts, but for more detail please see `routing/README.md`.
+The routing folder contains dedicated pages for DVR/RIP, Link-State/OSPF, Path-Vector/BGP, Hybrid protocols (EIGRP), concepts, and a CLI commands cheatsheet — and the course PDFs are listed in `docs/pdfs/index.md`.